 Our pharmacist will carry out private consultation with you to make sure the medicine is safe and appropriate for you to use.
 The morning after pill is suitable for most women but in certain circumstances our pharmacist may recommend the you see a General Practitioner (GP) or Family Planning Clinic to discuss another method such as fitting of a copper coil.

 Is there a charge?

 The Morning After Pill is free for all patients who hold a full medical card and the HSE Prescription Levy does not apply.
+It is also free of charge for all women aged between 17 and 25 years under the free contraception scheme.
 All other patients pay a fee which varies depending on which treatment is most appropriate.

 Do I need to make an appointment to get the Morning After Pill?